I graduated from St. George’s Medical School in 2005 with a degree in physiotherapy and began my career at Addenbrooke’s hospital in Cambridge.

 I have completed many post graduate Pelvic Obstetric Gynaecological Physiotherapy (POGP) women’s health courses, Maeve Whelan’s manual therapy for the pelvic floor course, Ramona Horton’s visceral mobilsation, Holly Herman’s advanced pelvic floor course and I am a recognised Mummy Mot practitioner.
 I am a member of the professional network Pelvic Obstetric and Gynaecological Physiotherapy (POGP) as well as a member of the Chartered Society of Physiotherapy (CSP) and a member of the Health and Care Professions Council (HCPC).

 I set up and lead Oxted Ladies Run Club and lead courses aimed at getting women back to (or starting ) running safely and successfully.
-I am also campaigning for better post-natal physiotherapy access for all women with a wonderful group of women.
-Our group is called the The Pelvic Floor Patrol.
+I have written a book on post-natal recovery called "Why did no one tell me?".

-I am a pelvic health physiotherapist and stand up comedian.
+I am a pelvic health physiotherapist, stand up comedian and a Fellow of the Chartered Society of Physiotherapy.

 I qualified as a physiotherapist in 1993 and have had a keen interest in pelvic health for over 10 years.
 I find myself perfectly suited to comedy and working with genitals as I've never been embarrassed.